AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 ##Axes

-Sparklines have no axes to be shown, despite scales can be inverted.
+Sparklines have no axes to be shown, but scales can be controlled.
 AnyChart allows to invert any scale: Y, X or any extra.
 Inversion is controlled by **.inverted()** method:

 ```
     chart.yScale().inverted(true);